gardener/documentation/website/documentation/guides/applications/access-pod-from-local.md

 ## Question

 You have deployed an application with a web UI or an internal endpoint in your Kubernetes (K8s) cluster.
-How to access this endpoint **without an external load balancer** (e.g. Ingress)?
+How to access this endpoint **without an external load balancer** (e.g., Ingress)?

 This tutorial presents two options: